AndreTeixeira1998/overleafwiki/Dependencies.md

 ShareLaTeX is supported on Linux and OS X. You will need the following dependencies installed:

-* [Node.js](http://nodejs.org/) 0.10 or greater. [nvm](https://github.com/creationix/nvm) provides an easy way to install and manage Node.js in a development environment.
+* [Node.js](http://nodejs.org/) 0.10 or greater.^1 [nvm](https://github.com/creationix/nvm) provides an easy way to install and manage Node.js in a development environment.
 * [Grunt](http://gruntjs.com/) command line tools (Run `npm install -g grunt-cli` to install them)
 * [Redis](http://redis.io/topics/quickstart) (version 2.6.12 or later)
 * [MongoDB](http://docs.mongodb.org/manual/installation/) (version 2.4 or later.
 Note that 3.x is not currently supported.)